Conformal blocks for Galois covers of algebraic curves: Introduction

 Our proof of this theorem follows closely the work of Looijenga \cite{L} in the non-equivariant setting; in particular, we use the canonical smoothing deformation of nodal curves (Lemma \ref{smoothing_construction}) and gluing tensor elements (Lemma \ref{Gluing_tensor_lemma} and the construction before that).
 The Factorization Theorem also plays a crucial role in the proof.
-In the case $\Gamma$ is cyclic, this theorem together with the Factorization Theorem allows us to reduce the computation of the dimension of the space of twisted covacua to the case of Galois covers of projective line with three marked points (see Remark \ref{remark8.11} (1)).
-There were some earlier works related to the twisted theory of conformal blocks.
-For example Frenkel-Szczesny \cite{FS} studied the twisted modules over Vertex algebras on algebraic curves, and Kuroki-Takebe \cite{KT} studied a twisted Wess-Zumino-Witten model on elliptic curves.
-When $\Gamma$ is of prime order and the marked points are unramified, the space $\mathscr{V}_{\Sigma, \Gamma, \phi}(\vec{q}, \vec{\lambda} )$ has been studied recently by Damiolini \cite{D}, where she proved similar results as ours.
+In the case $\Gamma$ is cyclic, Theorem D together with the Factorization Theorem allows us to reduce the computation of the dimension of the space of twisted covacua to the case of cyclic covers of projective line with three marked points (see Remark \ref{remark8.11} (1)).
+When $\Gamma$ is of prime order and the marked points are unramified, the space $\mathscr{V}_{\Sigma, \Gamma, \phi}(\vec{q}, \vec{\lambda} )$ was studied earlier by Damiolini \cite{D}, where she proved the results described above in this case under some more constraints.
 Our work is a vast generalization of her work, since we do not need to put any restrictions on the $\Gamma$-orbits, and the only restriction on $\Gamma$ is that $\Gamma$ stabilizes a Borel subalgebra of $\fg$ (when $\Gamma$ is a cyclic group it automatically holds).
-In particular, when $\Gamma$ has nontrivial stabilizers at the marked points $\vec{q}$, twisted affine Kac-Moody Lie algebras and their representations occur naturally in this twisted theory of conformal blocks.
-We also learnt from S.\,Mukhopadhyay that he has obtained some results (unpublished) in this direction.
+In particular, when $\Gamma$ has nontrivial stabilizers at the marked points, general twisted affine Kac-Moody Lie algebras and their representations occur naturally in this twisted theory of conformal blocks.
+Damiolini's work dealt with the untwisted affine Lie algebras since only the unramified points are marked in her setting.
+In our work, Kac's theory of twisted affine Lie algebras associated to finite order automorphisms and related Sugawara operators in the twisted setting are extensively employed.
+These new features bring considerably more Lie theoretic complexity for the results stated above, which enriches the twisted theory in a most natural way.
+Notably, the proof of Theorem A (or Theorem \ref{Propagation_thm}) is highly technical, where we have to introduce the technical condition that the finite group $\Gamma$ stabilizes a Borel subalgebra in $\mathfrak{g}$.
+Furthermore, the Hurwitz stack of $\Gamma$-curves with only unramified points marked is in general not proper, i.e., such a pointed smooth $\Gamma$-curve may degenerate to a $\Gamma$-curve with non-free nodal $\Gamma$-orbits.
+Accordingly, it is desirable to have factorization theorem (Theorem B) for the $\Gamma$-curves with general nodal $\Gamma$-orbits, which naturally involves the twisted conformal blocks with ramified points marked.
+Our more general theory of twisted conformal blocks fits perfectly with the compactification of Hurwitz stacks, and marking ramified points is very crucial towards a Verlinde type formula for twisted conformal blocks of any kind.